dotnet/linker/docs/design/RUC-on-type.md

 static void TestRequiresUnreferencedCodeInClass ()
 {
-    // IL2026: TestRequiresUnreferencedCodeInClass(): Using method 'ClassWithRequiresUnreferencedCode.StaticMethod()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
+    // IL2026: TestRequiresUnreferencedCodeInClass(): Using member 'ClassWithRequiresUnreferencedCode.StaticMethod()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
 Message for --ClassWithRequiresUnreferencedCode--.
     ClassWithRequiresUnreferencedCode.StaticMethod ();

     ClassWithRequiresUnreferencedCode.NestedClass.StaticMethod ();